sarwanpasha/Spike2CGR/README.md

 # Spike2CGR

-This is the repository for "Spike2CGR" paper
+This is the repository for "Spike2CGR: An Efficient Method For Spike Sequence Classification Using Chaos Game Representation" paper